Data Privacy Declaration

 d) You can configure your browser setting as you require and refuse to accept third-party cookies or, indeed, any cookies at all, for example.
 You should, however, be aware that this may prevent you from using all the functions of this website.

 e) The flash cookies used are not captured by your browser but by your flash plug-in.
-Flash plug-ins save the necessary data independently of the browser used and do not have an automatic expiry date.
+Flash plug-ins save the necessary data independently of the browser and do not have an automatic expiry date.
 If you do not wish the flash cookies to be processed, you must install the corresponding add-on, such as "Better Privacy" for Mozilla Firefox (https://addons.mozilla.org/de/firefox/addon/betterprivacy/) or Adobe Flash Killer Cookie for Google Chrome.]

 [(3) This stored information is saved separately from any other data submitted to us.
-The cookie data, in particular, is not associated with your other data.
+The cookie data, in particular, is not associated with your other data.]

-§5 Use of our web shop for business customers
+§ 6 Use of our web shop for business customers

 Our web shop is intended solely for use by business customers.
 To be able to order items, you must first set up a customer account in which your data is saved for future purchases.
 The mandatory details required for processing the contracts are specially marked.
 Other details are voluntary.
-When you set up an account, the data you specify for that purpose will be stored, but may be revoked.
+When you set up an account, the data you specify for that purpose will be stored, but can be retracted.

 (1) We employ the double opt-in method for subscribing to our Newsletter.
-This means that, when you enter your e-mail address, we send an e-mail to that address asking you to confirm that you wish to receive the Newsletter.
-If you confirm that you wish to receive the Newsletter, we store your e-mail address until you unsubscribe from the Newsletter.
+This means that when you enter your email address, we send an email to that address asking you to confirm that you wish to receive the Newsletter.
+If you confirm that you wish to receive the Newsletter, we store your email address until you unsubscribe from the Newsletter.
 Your address is stored solely for the purpose of sending the Newsletter to you.
 In addition, when you subscribe and confirm your subscription, we save your IP addresses and the time so as to prevent any abuse of your personal data.

 (2) The personal data is used solely for personalising the Newsletter.
 This data is also deleted in its entirety when you unsubscribe.

-§7 Google Analytics
+§ 9 Google Analytics

-§8 Integration of the services of third parties
+§ 10 Integration of the services of third parties

 Our website uses plug-ins for the YouTube page operated by Google.
 The operator of the pages is YouTube, LLC, 901 Cherry Ave., San Bruno, CA 94066, USA.
 When you visit one of our pages equipped with a YouTube plug-in, a connection is established to the YouTube servers.
 The YouTube server is informed of which of our web pages you have visited.